Employment

 - One of the parties serves notice of termination.

-- The employee dies or is wholly disabled.
+- The employee dies or becomes wholly disabled.